-As the new provisions are effective for audits of Financial Statements for periods beginning on or after 1 January 2019, the Engagement Partner needs to complete a cooling-off period of three consecutive years (i.e. 2018 - 2020) in accordance with the new provisions.
+Assuming the new provisions become effective for audits of financial statements for periods beginning on or after 1 January 2019, the Engagement Partner needs to complete a cooling-off period of three consecutive years (i.e. 2018 - 2020) in accordance with the new provisions.
 The length of the cooling-off period must meet the new requirements as the Engagement Partner has not completed the cooling-off period under the old provisions when the new provisions came into effect.
-The individual could come back to the Audit Engagement in any Key Audit Partner role for the 2021 audit.
+The individual could come back to the audit engagement in any Key Audit Partner role for the 2021 audit.